 – giving each other a smile or a high-five

 Who are your competitors?
 And how do you plan to stay in the game?

 Marcus Funk: The list of competitors for each of our services is huge.
-But we differentiate ourselves with our years of experience, our mindset, and culture.
+But we differentiate ourselves with our years of experience, our mindset, and our culture.

 We see ourselves as team players.
 The sustainability of the relationships and the ventures is important to us.
-We do not see ourselves as service provider.
+We do not see ourselves as a service provider.
 We define ourselves by the success of the ventures we build.
 For us, innovations are not projects with a defined start and end.
 We build ventures, products, and business models that scale.
 We work in fixed teams that are interdisciplinary.
 The units identify themselves completely with the vision of the ventures they build.
 Team members do not do project hopping or conventional consulting.

 Our Teams are:

 · contribute ideas actively

 · work transparently

 · have direct access to every stakeholder, team member and information needed

 Your final thoughts?